 Some care homes are registered to provide both residential and nursing services, 'dual registered', so you won't need to move if your needs change.

 In Barnsley, all of our care homes are run privately.
 You can find a care home, look at the services provided and read reviews on the website of the Care Quality Commission.
 You can use the website Live Well Barnsley to find local care homes or read our guide to older people's services.
+Age UK also has some really helpful information on their website.

 Choosing a care home